montaque-reynolds/montaque-reynolds.github.io/docs/Discussions/week-07.md

   * beauty
   * pleasure

-3. The Most Important Moral Truths are Knowable by Us

-* What about moral skepticism?
-(E.g., non-cognitivism)

-* Question about capacity, but need moral education.
+The Most Important Moral Truths are Knowable by Us.
+But what about moral skepticism or moral disagreement?
+(E.g., non-cognitivism).
+This is a question about one's capacity and knowledge, or inability to reason moral truths.
+Such a person merely needs moral education.
 Therefore moral education is a good.

 > However, the prosecution argued successfully that even if the experiments did not violate the defendant's own laws, they were still crimes against humanity.
 The idea was that there was a law more basic than civil laws exists---a moral law---and these doctors and others should have known what this basic moral law required. [@fial24, 148]